zircote/swagger-php/docs/guide/migrating-to-v4.md

 is not nested within `OA\Info`.
 Nesting of attributes is possible and required in certain cases however, **in cases where there is no ambiguity attributes may be all written on the top level** and swagger-php will do the rest.

-## Annotations must be associated with code
+## Annotations must be associated with a structural element
 The (now legacy) way of parsing PHP files meant that docblocks could live in a file without a single line of actual PHP code.

-PHP Attributes cannot exist in isolation; they need code to be associated with and then are available via reflection on the associated code.
+PHP Attributes cannot exist in isolation; they need code to be associated with and then are available via reflection on the associated structural element.
 In order to allow to keep supporting annotations and the code simple it made sense to treat annotations and attributes the same in this respect.